SVI-Capstone/svi_capstone/README.md

 - *Yes, in Dallas*.
 Using a TweedieRegressor with SVI as a feature, our model can predict the number of cases per 100k better than baseline (2%).

-This observation suggests that while there are statistically significant correlations between SVI score and cases per 100k in San Antonio and Dallas, the SVI score's predictive power is more significant in San Antonio.
+This observation suggests that while there are statistically significant correlations between SVI and cases per 100k in San Antonio and Dallas, the SVI's predictive power is more significant in San Antonio.
 Further investigation is necessary to explain this disparity.

 **4. Are the individual components of SVI better at predicting COVID cases than the rank score?**
 - *Yes, in San Antonio*, individual SVI components are better than the raw or binned score at predicting cases per 100k.
 Three of the top features were derived from looking at how the SVI score has changed over time.
 In San Antonio, the top four features identified as necessary in predicting count per 100k included total socioeconomic themes, the change in SVI for minority and language subgroups, the change in SVI status between 2014 – 2018, and the average SVI score between 2014 -2018.